NetworkBlockDevice/nbd/doc/proto.md

     interoperability, authors of such implementations SHOULD contact the maintainer of this document, so that these messages can be listed here to avoid conflicting implementations.

-    Currently one such message is known: `NBD_CMD_CACHE`, with type set to 5, implemented by xnbd.

 #### Error values